 If you want work multiple muscle groups along with abdominals, this plank variation may be beneficial.
 Plank single-arm row works your upper-back muscles besides the abs.
 In this plank exercise, you do all of your rows with one arm before switching it to the other.
 This way you keep tension on your working muscles longer and thus, allow more muscle gains.
 Elevating your body with your hands on a bench is one way to hold the plank position better and longer.

 You can turn the plank exercise into a dance move!
 The variation requires you to move your feet from side to side and across your body.
-Form is quite important; maintain the same rigid, straight torso that you would when performing a plank.
+The form is quite important; maintain the same rigid, straight torso that you would when performing a plank.
 This is one of the best exercises for your core as your abdomen has to fight to stay stable against the motion of your legs.

-The variation works your biceps, triceps, shoulders, and chest besides the core.
+The variation works your biceps, triceps, shoulders, and chest beside the core.
 The move requires you to keep a straight line from your head to your ankles.
 You have to go from a plank to a pushup position over and over again.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.